-The South Atlantic Council requests that NMFS annually provide SAFE reports including complete landings and discard information, and estimates of OFL and MSY for all managed stocks, for use in setting annual specifications (including ABC, ACL, and ACT) and evaluating AMs as required in the MSRA.
+The South Atlantic Council requests that NMFS provide, as required in the MSRA, SAFE reports including complete landings and discard information and estimates of OFL and MSY for all managed stocks by June 1 of each year for use by the Council and its SSC in setting annual specifications (including ABC, ACL, and ACT) and evaluating AMs.

-The South Atlantic Council recommends that obtaining accurate fishery information providing increased spatial resolution for landings, discards, and effective effort remain a top priority for NOAA fisheries.
+The South Atlantic Council requests that obtaining accurate fishery information including increased spatial resolution for landings, discards, and effective effort remain a top priority for NOAA fisheries.

-The South Atlantic Council recommends that efforts continue to improve recreational fisheries data collection, with increased emphasis on improving the precision of estimates for the many stocks in the snapper-grouper complex with extremely high PSE's.
+The South Atlantic Council requests that efforts continue to improve recreational fisheries data collection, with increased emphasis on improving the precision of estimates for the many stocks in the snapper-grouper complex with extremely high PSE's.

-The South Atlantic Council recommends adequate funding for the fishery independent monitoring program as described in the report of the joint SAFMC-SEFSC Fishery Independent Monitoring Program Workshop, and restoration of MARMAP funding to a minimum of 850,000 annually.
+The South Atlantic Council requests adequate funding for the fishery independent monitoring program as described in the report of the joint SAFMC-SEFSC Fishery Independent Monitoring Program Workshop.
+The Council also requests restoration of MARMAP funding to a minimum of \$850,000 annually.

-The South Atlantic Council recommends increased monitoring of discarding during seasonal and area closures.
+The South Atlantic Council requests increased monitoring of discarding during seasonal and area closures.